josephceth/enterprise-basics/README.md

 ### PDF

 - `createPdfFromHtml`: Converts HTML content to a PDF file and returns it as a byte array.
 Supports custom page formats, orientation, and margins.
+- `htmlToPdfBuffer`: Converts HTML content to a PDF buffer using puppeteer.
+Returns the PDF content as a `Uint8Array`.

 ## Usage Examples